Disentanglement via Latent Quantization: : Information-Theoretic Metrics for Disentanglement

-To empirically assess latent quantization, we require reliable measures of disentanglement.
-Here, we provide a unifying account of and improve upon metrics for three key disentanglement properties: modularity, explicitness, and compactness, taking inspiration from several prior works~\citep{ridgeway2016survey,eastwood2018framework,chen2018isolating,li2020progressive,whittington2023disentanglement,carbonneau2022measuring}.
-We take particular care in accounting for design decisions, and while we do not expect this to be the final word on disentanglement metrics, we hope our presentation enables others to clearly understand the decision-making underlying our proposed metrics, \ourmetrics{}, and propose further improvements.
+In this section, we derive \ourmetrics{}, metrics for modularity, explicitness, and compactness, building upon and otherwise taking inspiration from several prior works~\citep{ridgeway2016survey,eastwood2018framework,chen2018isolating,khemakhem2020variational,whittington2023disentanglement,li2020progressive,carbonneau2022measuring}.
+We take care to motivate our design decisions, and while we do not expect this to be the final word on disentanglement metrics, we hope our presentation enables others to clearly understand \ourmetrics{} and propose further improvements.